theVolary/feather/featherdoc/docs/communication.md

       }
     });

 Notice there is one little formatting gotcha when making calls to the `.server_XYZ` methods (`me.server_doSomething` in the above example), and that is that the arguments must be wrapped in an array.
-Since feather is pre v1.0 still, this API is subject to change, but for now, just remember to pass the arguments in an array.
+Since feather is pre v1.0 still this API is subject to change, but for now just remember to pass the arguments in an array.

 In general, this is a simple yet powerful mechanism you can use when the communication needs fit nicely into an encapsulated method of a given widget.
 It is often necessary, however, to facilitate communications outside of the tidy confines of a widget (i.e. client to client communications)...